 BASICS TO PAIRING WINE WITH SALMON

-Full-Bodied White Wines – As a general rule, rich oily fish like salmon pair wonderfully with full-bodied white wines like oak-aged Chardonnay, Viognier, Marsanne, White Rioja, White Burgundy and White Pinot Noir.
-However, depending on the preparation method and sauce, you can easily pair salmon with rosé or light-bodied, low-tannin red wines.
+Full-Bodied White Wines – As a general rule, rich oily fish like Salmon pair wonderfully with full-bodied white wines like oak-aged Chardonnay, Viognier, Marsanne, White Rioja, White Burgundy, and White Pinot Noir.
+However, depending on the preparation method and sauce, you can easily pair Salmon with rosé or light-bodied, low-tannin red wines.

-First, we’ll discuss the nature of pairing a wine directly with a very basic salmon and then offer a few variation options of pairings depending on the sauce and preparation method.
+First, we’ll discuss the nature of pairing a wine directly with a very basic salmon and then offer a few options of pairings depending on the sauce and preparation method.
 Let’s do this!

 Pairing Wine with Salmon

 Plain slow-roasted Salmon ends up being quite soft and delicate.
 The more steak-like version can be a bit more mealy and flaky, but for the most part, when appropriately prepared, expect the grain to be softer and somewhat mushy.
 Here is a good example of how to prepare Salmon.

 Pair a plain and simple Salmon with an oak-aged white wine or time-aged white wine, something with more robust Meyer lemon, nut, or brûlée notes that will spice and texture the fish.
 On the richer side, try a Sonoma Coast or Central Coast Chardonnay from California, a Viognier from Paso Robles, an aged white Rioja from Spain, an oak-aged Trebbiano/Chardonnay from Sicily, or an Australian Chardonnay from Victoria (maybe Mornington Peninsula) or a Sémillon from Hunter Valley.
 These wines will align in richness and combine with the Salmon and create a fuller overall taste.